James Middleton: Career

-boomf
+Boomf

 In 2013, Middleton and Andy Bell founded boomf, a company that makes personalised marshmallows and greeting cards.
 Middleton had previously founded Nice Cakes, which specialised in personalised cakes.
 Bell had previously founded Mint Digital, which created StickyGram (now Sticky9), an Instagram magnet company which sold to PhotoBox.

 Boomf launched in November 2013 without mentioning Middleton's involvement, to allow for a low profile launch.
 In January 2014, Boomf announced Middleton's involvement, believing that it would be impossible to keep it secret long-term.

 In 2014, Boomf raised over $1m and was backed by a number of angel investors, including Nick Jenkins, founder of Moonpig, Duncan Jennings and Matt Wheeler.
 Boomf shipped 2 tons of marshmallows in its first year and made £100,000 ($168,000) in sales in its first three months.

 In 2015, the company raised funds at a valuation of £10m.
 Boomf made a loss of £3 million between 2015 and 2018.
 In July 2015, Boomf launched a nationwide search for a new marshmallow designer.
 The winner was Bournemouth University student Izzy Burton.

 Middleton's brother-in-law, hedge fund manager James Matthews paid Middleton €110,000 for 12,800 Boomf shares.
 In 2019, Middleton announced that the company had reached profitability with an income of £176,000 in the previous year - and an increase in sales of up to £4.4 million from £2.8 million in the previous year.
 The company moved into new offices in Reading with circa 20,000 ft2 to warehouse space.

 Boomf raised $1m of funding in 2021, but by December 2021 the company had fallen into administration owing £800,000 to creditors, including £146,306 to HM Revenue and Customs.
 Creditors voluntary liquidation commenced on 4 November 2022.